Accuracy Tests of the Envelope Theory: Envelope theory

-Because all the particles are identical, the $i$ and $j$ subscripts can be chosen indiscriminately in $\{1,...,N\}$.
-Let us mention that in previous papers, the parameter $r_0^2 = N^2\bk{(\bm{r}_i-\bm{R})^2}$ was used instead of $\rho_0$ allowing the treatment of one-body potential.
-One can show that for identical particles $r_0^2 = \C \rho_0^2$.
-Since only two-body potential will be considered here, it is preferable to use $\rho_0$.
+Since all the particles are identical, the $i$ and $j$ subscripts can be indiscriminately chosen in $\{1,...,N\}$.
+The above mean values are not evaluated on the genuine eigenstates but on the eigenstates of the auxiliary Hamiltonians mentioned in Sec. \ref{sec:intro}.
+In previous papers, the parameter $r_0^2 = N^2\bk{(\bm{r}_i-\bm{R})^2}$, where $\bm{R}$ denotes the centre of mass position, was used instead of $\rho_0$ to allow for the treatment of one-body potentials.
+It can be shown that for identical particles both parameters are equivalent up to a multiplicative constant, $r_0^2 = \C \rho_0^2$.
+Since only two-body potential will be considered in this work, it is preferable to use $\rho_0$.
+For certain favourable Hamiltonians, an approximated energy given by the ET can be interpreted as either an upper or lower bound for the original energy \cite{sema13,hall80,hall83}.
+To establish this, let us define the following functions,